-- · Improved monitoring and risk assessment activities to address these control deficiencies. - · Hired a new full time Chief Financial Officer in September 2020. - · Separated the preparation of the financial reports from review of the financial reports. - · Implemented additional process-level controls over revenue recognition of new contracts. - Developed and delivered further internal controls training to individuals associated with these control deficiencies and enhanced training provided to all personnel who have financial reporting or internal control responsibilities in these areas.
+- · Improved monitoring and risk assessment activities to address these control deficiencies. - · Hired a new full time Chief Financial Officer in October 2022. - · Separated the preparation of the financial reports from review of the financial reports. - · Implemented additional process-level controls over revenue recognition of new contracts. - Developed and delivered further internal controls training to individuals associated with these control deficiencies and enhanced training provided to all personnel who have financial reporting or internal control responsibilities in these areas.
 The training includes a review of individual roles and responsibilities related to internal controls and of proper oversight and reemphasizes the importance of completing the control procedures. - Did a detailed review of income taxes and our intercompany agreements which uncovered the fact that we should be accruing withholding taxes that will be paid to Mexico when intercompany interest and Technical Assistance payments are made to Mexico from the United States, and that we will not be eligible for a tax credit in the United States because of our Net Operating Loss positions.

 These improvements are targeted at strengthening our internal control over financial reporting and remediating the material weaknesses.
 We remain committed to an effective internal control environment, and management believes that these actions and the improvements management expects to achieve as a result will effectively remediate the material weaknesses.
 However, the material weaknesses in our internal control over financial reporting will not be considered remediated until the controls operate for a sufficient period of time and management has concluded through testing that these controls operate effectively.
 As of the date of filing this Quarterly Report on Form 10-Q, management is in the process of testing and evaluating these additional controls to determine whether they are operating effectively.
-As announced in July 2022, we are closing our Woodstock, Georgia office and consolidating operations in Boulder, Colorado.
-Our Chief Financial Officer has resigned but is staying through November 18, 2022, and we hired a Chief Financial Officer in Colorado.
-We plan to appropriately staff the accounting department in Boulder, Colorado and to establish effective internal controls and processes in Colorado.
+As announced in July 2022, we have closed our Woodstock, Georgia office and consolidated operations in Boulder, Colorado.
+Our former Chief Financial Officer resigned but assisted with this transition through November 18, 2022.
+Our current Chief Financial Officer began October 3, 2022, and we have hired appropriate accounting staff in Colorado to establish effective internal controls and processes.